AlAswaad99/mern-stack-ems/README.md

 ## Future Features

-- Use Typescript for development
+- Use Typescript for development (✅ Included)
-- Deploying app on a free hosting platform such as Heroku
+- Deploying app on a free hosting platform such as Heroku (✅ Included)
-- Making a responsive UI
+- Making a responsive UI (✅ Included)

 ## Dependencies